-Clinician Communication with 5D Support Staff
+Clinician Communication with Support Staff

 Clinicians should communicate to support staff via eD-H Staff Message or email.
-Messages should be sent to both members of the office (Team A, Team B, Scheduling).
+Messages should be sent to both members of the office (Team A, Team B, Neuropsych, Scheduling).
 Every effort will be made to ensure that both members are not out of office on the same day, but if this occurs, be aware that email may not be effective at reaching them in a timely fashion.

-Reminder - please message P DHMC PSYCH COVID SUPPORT for all appointments you have verbally scheduled with your patient, with an appointment that has a specific date and time.
-Also include whether person is to be scheduled for telehealth, telehealth using 5D technology, or in person.
+Reminder - please message P DHMC PSYCH COVID SUPPORT for all appointments you have already verbally scheduled with your patient, an appointment that has a specific date and time.